vinitvaidya/NetflixDataViz/README.md

-Dashboard for Netflix series and movies.
+Dashboard for Netflix series and movies using Power BI.

 Datasets used:
 1)  https://www.kaggle.com/datasets/ashishgup/netflix-rotten-tomatoes-metacritic-imdb